 - Drugabuse.gov – “Commonly Used Drug Charts”.

 - Sciencedirect.com – “Analyses related to the development of DSM-5 criteria for substance use-related disorders: 2.
-Proposed DSM-5 criteria for alcohol, cannabis, cocaine and heroin disorders in 663 substance abuse patients”.
+Proposed DSM-5 criteria for alcohol, cannabis, cocaine and heroin disorders in 663 substance use disorder patients”.

 - Journals.sagepub.com – “Massive Apoptosis Erodes Nasal Mucosa of Cocaine Abusers